indeep-xyz/result-queue/README.md

 ./result-queue.sh -c "ls -l /" -l "3" -n 'tempfile'
 ```

-run this example then echo 3 lines from the command result. the lines of extra are written to the queue file. if run in same `-n` option, echo from the queue file. if the command result is not enough lines then repeat `-c` command until to reach number of `-l`. the name of the queue file is 'tempfile' by `-n`.n`.
+run this example then echo 3 lines from the command result. the lines of extra are written to the queue file.

+if run in same `-n` option, echo from the queue file. name of the queue file is 'tempfile'  by `-n`.

 ### opetions